 ---|---|

-Describe state-of-the-art algorithms in Bioinformatics with emphasis on the strengths and limitations of these techniques. | 3.4 (BMCO) |
+Describe state-of-the-art algorithms in Bioinformatics with emphasis on the strengths and limitations of these techniques. | BMCO 3.4, QSC 1.1, QSC 2.1 |

-Distill information provided by a biologist and discern appropriate and effective algorithmic solutions. | 3.4 (BMCO) |
+Distill information provided by a biologist and discern appropriate and effective algorithmic solutions. | BMCO 3.4 |

 Critically assess an algorithm for its correctness and efficiency, and argue about the algorithms correctness, performance bounds, and approximation ratio as appropriate. | |

-Make sensible pragmatic algorithmic choices of standard packages or implementations for specific applications. | 3.3 |
+Make sensible pragmatic algorithmic choices of standard packages or implementations for specific applications. | QSC 3.3 |

 Current topics in the application of information technology to medical image computing and its use in image-guided medical interventions.